Mi Fu: Historical background

-Mi Fu’s views, which at times diverged from official opinion, are documented in his writings.
+Mi Fu's views, which at times diverged from official opinion, are documented in his writings.
 His notes on painting and calligraphy are regarded by art historians as valuable sources of insight into Song dynasty aesthetics.

 Art

 Mi Fu is often associated with the Southern School of landscape painting, though the extent of his direct contributions remains a subject of debate.
-Several works are attributed to him, although some scholars question their authenticity.
-While his involvement in landscape painting is recognised, Mi Fu is chiefly remembered for his calligraphy and his influence as an art critic and writer.
+While several works are attributed to him, some scholars question their authenticity.
+Although his involvement in landscape painting is recognized, Mi Fu is chiefly remembered for his calligraphy and his influence as an art critic and writer.

 For Mi Fu, writing and calligraphy were closely associated with the composition of poetry and sketching.
 He believed that mental alertness for these activities was best attained through the enjoyment of wine.
-Su Shi admired Mi Fu, describing his brushwork as being “like a sharp sword or a bow capable of shooting an arrow a thousand [units distance].
+Su Shi admired Mi Fu, describing his brush as being like a sharp sword handled skillfully or a bow capable of shooting an arrow a thousand li.

-Mi Fu’s Huashi (“History of Painting”) provides guidance on the proper methods for collecting, preserving, cleaning, and mounting paintings.
+Mi Fu's Huashi ("History of Painting") provides guidance on the proper methods for collecting, preserving, cleaning, and mounting paintings.